nprapps/elections21-governors/readme.rst

 #.
 Pull the code - ``git clone git@github.com:nprapps/elections21-governors``
 #.
 Enter the project folder - ``cd elections21-governors``
 #.
 Install dependencies from NPM - ``npm install``
 #.
+Make sure sheets and docs are up to date - ``grunt sheets docs``
+#.
 Start the server - ``grunt``

+This project is meant to only generate embeds--there is no 'index' page, so localhost:8000/ will be blank.
+Instead, go to /customizer.html, which shows the URLs of the embedded bits.

 Running tasks
 -------------